higolab/c2sbom/README.md

 $ ./gen_analyzed.py -h
 usage: gen_analyzed.py [-h] [-i INPUT [INPUT ...]] [-o OUTPUT] -p PROJECT -d DEVELOPER [-l LICENSE] -v VERSION [-c COPYRIGHT] [-u [USER ...]] [--no-license-heuristic] [--include-individual-licenses] [--include-files-section] [-q]

 This script constructs an NTIA Minimum Elements conforming SPDX 2.3 document (SBOM) of a C/C++ project through analyzing a executable binaries.
-This is part of C2SBOM (Preview) from Software Engineering Laboratory, Osaka University.
-This project is still in the early development stage, and we are not in any way liable for the output or other behaviors of this program.
+This is a part of C2SBOM (Preview) from Software Engineering Laboratory, Osaka University.
+This is an experimental proof-of-concept release, and we are not in any way liable for the output or any other behaviors of this program.

 options:
   -h, --help            show this help message and exit